 The interview between Mr G and his European American physician, Dr C, took place during his hospitalization for hypercalcemia.
 Mr G suggested how physicians could improve their relationship with patients, especially when their cultural backgrounds are different.

 MR G: Well, you know, you got to find out the identity of a person to even get to know them.
 So I think that's a big "if" right there.
 Because if you don't know a person, you got to find out his identity, go where he lives, where he goes, where he was born, who's in his family.
 And he's got to open up and tell you these things.
 Because the more you know about this person, his family, then that'll make you know more about you.

-Ms Z, interviewed by a Perspectives editor 4 years after the death of her father and 5 ...
+Ms Z, interviewed by a Perspectives editor 4 years after the death of ...